yiakwy-xpu-ml-framework-team/HPC-2025/2025-3/Efficient MoE Align & Sort in SGLagn Fused MoE/Design Efficient MoE Align & Sort in SGLang Fused MoE.md

 Special thanks to Prof Zhang Han (hanzhangqin8@gmail.com), Doctor Wang YunHong (yunhongwang2000@gmail.com) from NUS team for the collabration in MI100/MI250 performance verification, Zev Rekhter (Connect@reishi.ai) for the collabration in MI300X performance verification, Shuyi Fan (fsygd1996@163.com) for the collabration in H200 verification and [BBuf](https://github.com/BBuf)(1182563586@qq.com) for discussion and review of the solution in the SGLang.

-Note this is an indepent work from SGLang community.
+Note this is an independent work from SGLang community.

 I also express my deep thanks to Bingqing, Peng Sun and ShawHai who spare time individually in reviewing the article and giving suggestions in revision.